 Determining the Coverage You Need

 Putting it simply, you need to buy enough life insurance to cover your obligations, like funeral costs, medical bills, and future living expenses for any dependents.
 For those with families and other dependents, a good rule of thumb is to have a term life policy of about ten times your annual income.
 In this case, a life insurance policy obtained through your employer should be considered a supplemental policy to another larger policy.

 Additionally, as your salary and living expenses increase, your life insurance coverage should also increase.
 However, once you have paid off your home and put your children through college, you may decide to reduce your policy amount.

 On the other hand, when you are young, if you are unmarried, or have no dependents, you may not choose to carry life insurance at all until you start a family.
-If you do this, make sure you have enough set aside to cover your burial costs, so it's not a burden to your friends and family.
+If you do this, make sure you have enough set aside to cover your funeral costs and any outstanding debt, so it's not a burden to your friends and family.

 Choosing a Life Insurance Policy

 If you decide to not obtain life insurance through your employer, or if you are searching for a supplemental policy on top of what your workplace already offers, be sure to shop several different policies to get the best rate available.
-Keep in mind that life insurance providers do a risk assessment when they insure you.
-You may be declined if you have a serious health condition – or you may be accepted, but have a to pay a higher premium.
+Keep in mind that life insurance providers will do a risk assessment when they insure you.
+You may be declined if you have a serious health condition, or you may be accepted but have a to pay a higher premium.